manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_Turtlesim.md

 Develop a ROS node to perform the following functionalities.
 - Specify a target point (x,y) with a tolerance for turtlesim to move
 - Read the Pose of turtlesim
-- if the Pose is lower than the the distance specified, publish linear and angular speed
+- if the turtlesim Position is far from the point, publish linear and angular speed
-- if the Pose is higher, stop
+- if is close within the tolerance, stop

 ![](./Images/3_move_turtle.png)

 We can do better!

-We can use a python Class and use input parameters to specify the target point and tolerance
+We can program in Object Oriented Programming, creating a python Class and use input parameters to specify the target point and tolerance

 Object Oriented Programming (OOP) is everywhere in python.
 - OOP is a way to organize your code into Classes.